 Its concentration in products varies.
 According to Chem-OnLine.org, conventional detergents may contain between 8% and 15% of sodium perborate by weight whereas "compact" detergent powders may contain 10% to 20%.
 Some oxygen bleach powders may contain as much as 80%!

-To see products that may contain it, try searching the U.S. Department of Health and Human Services Household Products Database, the Environmental Working Group's "Guide to Healthy Cleaning," or the Good Guide.
+The U.S. Department of Health and Human Services Household Products Database, the Environmental Working Group's "Guide to Healthy Cleaning," and the Good Guide list products that may contain it.
 Some products labeled "green" or eco-friendly do contain it, so be sure to read the ingredients.

 Other Uses for Sodium Perborate

 Sodium perborate isn't just limited to cleaning uses; it can also be found in pharmaceutical and cosmetic preparations.
 It is used in some whitening toothpastes, denture cleaners, hair bleaches, wound cleaners, douches, contact lens cleaners and solutions, eye drops, and artificial tears products.
-Check the Good Guide or the Environmental Working Groups Skin Deep Cosmetic Database for products that may contain it.
+The Good Guide or the Environmental Working Group's Skin Deep Cosmetic Database list products that may contain it.

 Regulation and Safety Issues